deepbajwaa/DoublyLinkedListImplementation/README.md

 # DoublyLinkedListImplementation
 I wanted to practice implementing a double linked list, and wanted to learn about how they work to make me a better programmer.
+This library was designed to make the implementation of a doubly linked list easier.
+If you want to divert from this base library go ahead by making your desired changes in the doublyList.h and .c files respectively.

 To Run:
 1. Clone the repository and copy paste the doublyList.h and doublyList.c files into your project.